ariebovenberg/whenever/README.rst

      from whenever import hours  # alias for timedelta(hours=...)

+     # 9:00 in Salt Lake City, with the UTC offset at the time
      pycon23_started = OffsetDateTime(2023, 4, 21, hour=9, offset=hours(-6))

 - **ZonedDateTime** accounts for timezones and their variable UTC offset.